listx/dyla/README.md

 Player hit points - The player has a maximum health of 10.

-Hand size - Max hand size is 8.
-You stop drawing cards from your regular draw phase once you hit 6 cards.
-At the beginning of any turn you may skip all of your actions (you WILL take enemy damage though) to discard your hand and redraw up to the amount you held.
+Hand size - Max hand size is 5.
+At the end of any turn you may discard any cards and redraw to 5 cards at the discard and draw phase.

 Tech cards (buy) - When purchased, they go directly on top of your deck.
 If you draw cards at the end of the turn you will immediately draw it and have it for the coming turn.